mathias-brandewinder/mathias-brandewinder.github.io/_posts/2025-02-19-async-commands-in-avalonia-funcui.md

 |> Program.runWithAvaloniaSyncDispatch ()
 ```

 And... voilà!
-We are now getting all the benefits of async code, with nice,
+We are now getting all the benefits of asynchronous code: when we
-non-blocking updates.
+click the button to send a request, our UI is not blocked.
+The task runs in the
+background, and once completed, updates the UI with the response.

 ## Parting thoughts

 Not much to add to this, really!
 I remember `Cmd.OfAsync` as one of these bits
 of code which took me a little to digest at first, but that ended up feeling
-very natural quickly.
-If you haven't come across it before, hopefully this
-example will help you started on the right foot!
+very natural (and powerful!) after using it a couple of times.

 One piece I find unfortunate is that `Program.runWithAvaloniaSyncDispatch ()`
 is not the default mode in Avalonia.FuncUI.
 It's probably because `Program.run`
 is already defined in Elmish itself.
-Anyways, it took me a bit to figure out
+As far as I can tell, the only place where
-that this was the piece I was missing.
-That gold nugget is carefully buried in
+this piece is documented is somewhere in Github issues.
-Github issues, and not very discoverable...

-Anyways, that's what I got for today!
+Anyways, if you haven't seen `Cmd.OfAsync` before, and want to use that in your
+Avalonia.FuncUI app, hopefully this example will help you start on the right
+foot!

 [1]: https://github.com/fsprojects/Avalonia.FuncUI
 [2]: https://github.com/elmish/elmish/blob/v4.x/src/cmd.fs#L121-L145